-The Didgeridoo is a very unique Australian instrument that produces a one-of-a-kind sound that is reminiscent of a dog’s growl.
+The Didgeridoo is a very unique Australian wind instrument.
+It produces a one-of-a-kind sound that is reminiscent of a dog’s growl.

-An ancient instrument that traces its origins to the aborigines in Australia 1500 years ago, it consists mostly of a hollow cylinder that the musician blows air into and buzzes their lips to produce this signature sound.
+This ancient instrument traces its origins to the aborigines of Australia 1500 years ago.
+It consists mostly of a hollow cylinder that the musician blows air into.
+He then buzzes his lips to produce this signature sound.

 This unique and impressive instrument produces a wide range of sounds and is extremely important to the culture and heritage of Australia.

-This orchestral brass instrument is essential to so many different types of musical styles throughout the globe.
-Jazz musicians endlessly improvise on this swift and exciting instrument.
+This orchestral brass instrument is essential to so many different types of musical styles.
+And jazz musicians continuously improvise on playing this instrument.

 5. Pan Flute

-A tambourine is a lightweight circular frame drum made of wood with a durable skin or plastic stretched across the diameter.
+The Tambourine is a lightweight circular frame drum made of wood.
+It has durable skin or plastic stretched across the diameter.
 The edges of the circle are fitted with small cymbals for added sound when you hit the instrument.

-Maracas are hollow instruments, often made of a dried-out gourd or other similar object.
-These instruments feature a slender handle you hold with a hollow bulb at the end.
+Maracas, on the other hand, are hollow instruments.
+They’re often made of a dried-out gourd or other similar object.
+These instruments feature a slender handle with a hollow bulb at the end.

-In the same way, you can play the tambourine with two hands but you can also just hold it with one hand and shake it or strike it on your body.
+In the same way, you can play the Tambourine with two hands.
+But you can also hold it with one hand and shake it or tap it against your hip or knee.

-A Synthesizer is a keyboard-like device that can produce an almost endless array of sounds.
+A Synthesizer is a musical instrument that can produce an almost endless array of sounds.
 The first successful digital synthesizer came out in the early 1980s, a time when the market for this instrument grew.

 Synthesizers can often look like a keyboard or piano, or they can be much smaller.
 A smaller model with fewer keys is even easier to play with one hand.

-However many models of synthesizers and keyboards will produce great results when playing with one hand.
+However, many models of Synthesizers will produce great results even when played with one hand.